April 2, 2019

-Stay tuned for 2019 dates!
+Stay tuned for more information on the 2019 event!

-about the event
+About the event

 Key automation questions that will be addressed include:

-How can CSPs exploit AI to reveal new insights enabling operators to run their networks more efficiently and reliably (e.g. route optimization, capacity planning, traffic prediction and dynamic optimization)?
+- How can CSPs exploit AI to reveal new insights enabling operators to run their networks more efficiently and reliably (e.g. route optimization, capacity planning, traffic prediction and dynamic optimization)?